 One of the industries most associated with Porto is the manufacture of pottery.
 Some pottery was made right in the Miragaia neighborhood of Porto, and other pottery in the museum is from different parts of the country.
 But my favorite pottery is the pieces shaped to look like real fruits or animals.

 I think that grasshopper made out of pottery could be an excellent, if expensive, prank someday!
 Just place it on a very uptight person’s table and get ready to hear the screams!

 5) castelo da fox

-The museum has an outstanding collection of local painters.
-I especially liked the Impressionist style paintings of Porto because they all were full of blue skies and red walls and roofs.
-This painting is of the Castelo da Foz by Portuguese painter Artur Loureiro.
+The museum has an especially outstanding collection of local painters.
+I particularly liked the Impressionist-style paintings of Porto because they all were full of blue skies and red walls and roofs.
+This dreamy painting is of the Castelo da Foz by Portuguese painter Artur Loureiro.